 PrinterLogic Components

 PrinterLogic is comprised of four main components.
-The Admin Console The Admin Console is the main management platform that acts as the central hub for your PrinterLogic instance., the Vasion Agent The Agent is software that you install on a server or device that communicates with the PrinterLogic server.
-The Agent installs and manages printers, driver profiles, and other settings. the Self-service Portal Web page end users can use to self install printers., and the Release Portal A web page users log into to see print jobs that are held and waiting to be sent to physical printers..
+The Admin Console The central management platform for PrinterLogic, where admins manage printers, users, deployments, and system settings., the Vasion Agent Software installed on a server or device that communicates with the PrinterLogic instance.
+The Agent installs and manages printers. the Self-service Portal A web portal where end users can install printers and drivers, manage printer settings, and access the Release Portal., and the Release Portal A web portal where users sign in to view and release held print jobs before they are sent to physical printers..
 Certain components manage the print environment and release print jobs, while other components enable end users to install drivers on their workstation, or the administrator to manually update drivers already installed on workstations.
 Below is a brief overview of each.

 Admin Console